TamTunnel/Apache-TacticalMesh/SECURITY.md

 ## Reporting Security Vulnerabilities

-The Apache TacticalMesh team takes security vulnerabilities seriously.
+The TacticalMesh team takes security vulnerabilities seriously.
 We appreciate your efforts to responsibly disclose your findings.

 ### How to Report